-Stocks will only be selected if classified to not do harm to the UN Sustainable Development Goals.
+Stocks will only be selected if classified to not have severe adverse impact on the UN Sustainable Development Goals.
 The Robeco SDG Framework rigorously measures and scores companies based on their SDG contributions.
 It is a systematic approach to capturing SDG impact of equity and credit issuers that is objective, disciplined and replicable.
 It consists of a three-step sequence that starts with an assessment of the impact of a company's products and services.
 Step two consists of an in-depth analysis of the impact of its operations, internal policies and structures.
 The process ends with a screening and review of corporate controversies that could negatively influence SDG progress, and hence a company's SDG impact.
 The final results of this three-step analysis are quantified in an SDG score (from -3, -2, ..., to +3).
-All stocks with a negative SDG scores are excluded from the universe.
+All stocks with a severely negative SDG score are excluded from the universe.